Original Post Date: March 27, 2019

 The officers of the corporation hold specific roles within the organization.
 As an example, a treasurer of the corporation is responsible for the overall finance of the corporation and may be called on by the CRA if there are any tax filing questions.
 A secretary is responsible for the administration of the corporation and ensures that the corporation follows its mandate.

 There are many officer positions which are available to the management of the corporation.
 They include President, Vice President, Secretary, Treasurer, CEO, CFO, COO, CFO and many others.
 Most commonly a corporation holds President, Secretary and Treasurer as the key management positions.
 The listing of officers is not required for the incorporation, but for a secondary mandatory filing called the Initial Notice.
 The Initial Notice is due within 60 days after incorporation and specifically confirms incorporation details along with officer positions.
+If you’d like to file your Initial Notice, you can click here.

 SHAREHOLDERS OF THE CORPORATION